 Payroll is a broad expenditure line item that includes salary expenses for full-time, part-time, and seasonal workers, as well as other associated costs including, but not limited to, overtime, holiday pay, and shift differential.
 For the FY2024 to FY2028 period, Payroll/ Personnel Services in operating departments is projected to increase annually by 4.0% on average.
-The FY2024 Recommended Budget includes a headcount of 1,475.
+The FY2024 Adopted Budget includes a headcount of 1,475.
 The expenditure forecast assumes a level headcount.
+Historical attrition and vacancy rates have been factored into the forecast of payroll expenditures.